---

 title: Workers API

-description: Process incoming emails using the email() handler in your Cloudflare Workers.
-This allows you to programmatically handle email routing with custom logic.
+description: Process incoming emails with the email() handler in Cloudflare Workers to forward, reply, or reject messages.

 image: https://developers.cloudflare.com/dev-products-preview.png